 Finally, make sure to check out Women at Work’s Mentor Marketplace.
 These experienced women are available to workshop your resume, dry run an interview, explore one career path vs. another, or even help you evaluate two or more opportunities you might have.
 Just explore the “Supply” of mentors to find those who look most relevant to the field and role you want to pursue and “buy” Office Hours (for free, of course!) with one or more of these amazing women who are willing and able to help.

 - Say “yes” more often than “no.” Opening yourself to meeting more people, learning new skills, and ultimately seeing the world differently is a key prerequisite to sourcing and landing the right job.

 - Expand your network.
 As much as 80% of jobs are never even listed because they’re filled internally or via networking.
 So don’t be shy about talking to family, friends, or even friends of friends.

 Create systems to avoid getting overwhelmed.
-The Ask HeR Job Navigator is designed to help you narrow down your options and define what matters to you while the Opportunity Tracker will help you stay organized.
+The Job Navigator is designed to help you narrow down your options and define what matters to you while the Opportunity Tracker will help you stay organized.